mlpack/blog/doc/tutorials/Anand2016Week11.md

+@brief Improvement of Automatic Benchmarking System - Week 11
+@author Anand Soni
-Title: Improvement of Automatic Benchmarking System : Week-11 Highlights
+@page Anand2016Week11 Improvement of Automatic Benchmarking System - Week 11
-Date: 2014-08-03 21:55:00
+@date 2014-08-03 21:55:00

-Tags: gsoc
-Author: Anand Soni
+@section Anand2016Week11 Improvement of Automatic Benchmarking System - Week 11

 Eleventh week!
 More coding, more debugging, more fun!

 This week I had to work on the representation of results using d3.
 But before starting with that, I had to finish up some pending things.
 What I did first was add the Simple Mean Squared Error metric to the metric definitions.
 The MSE originally implemented requires some probabilities and all the methods do not offer such probabilities directly!
 So, we needed this simple predictions based definition.